Want to know about ‘slow writing’? Well, welcome – you’ve found the right site.

 I started with the opening scene then wrote the very last line.
 Neither has been changed.
 The bits in between I wrote in random order.

 Tomos’s mum, Ree, remained a sketchy character, right up until I’d almost finished the novel.
 She lurked in the background, pencilled in, making Tomos’s life much worse than need be.
 I was afraid if I gave Ree more rein, she’d take the story and hijack it.
 I wanted the novel to be about Tomos.
 I wanted it to be a child’s view of life.

 I didn’t work on Not Thomas daily, or even monthly.
 It was a pet project I kept on my laptop.
 I dipped in and out of writing it while I concentrated on getting my children’s books published.

 I wasn’t in a hurry.
 After all, no one was ever going to read it because it was in the voice of a child – a five-year-old child – and what adult would want to read that?

 Then in 2010, Emma Donoghue made me rethink.
 She published Room and it had a five-year-old’s viewpoint.
 It did really well.
 It turned out adults wanted to read a novel with a young child’s point of view after all.
 I speeded up – a bit – and finished Not T.

 Honno Press, the second publisher I approached, accepted it in 2016.
-Caroline Oakley, who’d been Ian Rankin’s editor at Orion for many years, edited Not Thomas and was happy to keep the view point as I’d written it.
-It was published in July of this year.
+Caroline Oakley, who’d been Ian Rankin’s editor at Orion for many years, edited Not Thomas and was happy to keep the viewpoint as I’d written it.
+It was published in July 2017.

 So slow writing worked for me.
 I eventually got my novel finished and, thankfully, published – a novel I never thought would see the light of day.
 If I’m ever lucky enough to meet Ms Donoghue, I’ll buy her a latte or two.